-How much does a room addition cost in the Bay Area in 2026?
+How much does a room addition cost in the Bay Area?

 +

-Do I need a permit for a room addition in Contra Costa County?
+Do I need a permit for a room addition in the East Bay?

 +

 Yes, always.
-Room additions are never permit-exempt in Contra Costa County.
-Any project that expands the footprint of your home, encloses new conditioned space, or alters structural elements requires a building permit from the Department of Conservation and Development.
+Room additions are never automatically exempt from permits.
+Any project that expands the footprint of your home, encloses new conditioned space, or alters structural elements requires a building permit from your local building department.
 A complete submittal includes architectural plans, structural plans and calculations, Title 24 energy calculations, and CALGreen documentation.
 Wolf prepares and files all of this directly.
 Unpermitted additions create serious problems when you sell or refinance, as every buyer and lender in this market will flag them.

 How long does a room addition take from start to finish?